pymupdf/PyMuPDF/docs/page.rst

      :arg matrix_like matrix: default is :ref:`Identity`.
      :arg colorspace: The desired colorspace, one of "GRAY", "RGB" or "CMYK" (case insensitive).
 Or specify a :ref:`Colorspace`, ie. one of the predefined ones: :data:`csGRAY`, :data:`csRGB` or :data:`csCMYK`.
      :type colorspace: str or :ref:`Colorspace`
      :arg irect_like clip: restrict rendering to this area.
+Default is the page's :attr:`Page.cropbox`.
      :arg bool alpha: whether to add an alpha channel.
 Always accept the default *False* if you do not really need transparency.
 This will save a lot of memory (25% in case of RGB ... and pixmaps are typically **large**!), and also processing time.
 Also note an **important difference** in how the image will be rendered: with *True* the pixmap's samples area will be pre-cleared with *0x00*.
 This results in **transparent** areas where the page is empty.
 With *False* the pixmap's samples will be pre-cleared with *0xff*.
 This results in **white** where the page has nothing to show.

       Changed in version 1.14.17